iree-org/iree/docs/repository_management.md

 The default branch is called `main`.
 PRs should be sent there.
 We also have a `google` branch that is synced from the Google internal source repository.
-This branch is merged from and to `main` frequently to usptream any changes coming from `google` and as part of updating the internal source repository.
+This branch is merged from and to `main` frequently to upstream any changes coming from `google` and as part of updating the internal source repository.
 For the most part this integration with `google` should have minimal effect on normal developer workflows.